Centrasis/radfield3d-nn/ReadMe.md

 # RadField3D Neural Networks

-This framework is designed to train neural models using spatial radiation fields stored and loaded by [RadFiled3D](https://github.com/Centrasis/RadFiled3D).
+This framework is designed to train neural models using spatially resolved radiation fields stored and loaded by [RadFiled3D](https://github.com/Centrasis/RadFiled3D).
 It supports direct per volume and per voxel predictors.
 The framework leverages PyTorch and PyTorch Lightning for model training.

 ## Requirements